open/close all folders

 - This trope was used for entirely different reasons in the old "'80s Roles Aids and Judges" Guild products for D&D, as "hit points" was then a fiercely-guarded trademark of TSR.
 This forced writers from other game companies to use terms like "HTK (Hits to Kill)" as a transparent stand-in for hit points.

 - The various Palladium RPGs use Hit Points, but also Structural Damage Capacity, or S.D.C., which is both the hit points of inanimate objects and the superficial bruise and scratch damage a character can take before the damage rolls over into hit points.
 And just to make things more complicated, the sci-fi settings of Robotech and Rifts add Mega-Damage Capacity, or M.D.C., which is Hit Points at two levels of magnitude higher, to be applied to mecha, armoured vehicles, some Power Armor, and spaceships.

 - There's also P.P.E, Palladium's name for Magic Points.
 P.P.E. stands for Potential Psychic Energy, and is said to be an energy that exists throughout the universe and resides in all living things.
 In the case of humans, most of a person's P.P.E. is channeled into skills and talents he develops throughout his life, which is essentially their Handwave for why it's called that, and not Magic Points.

 - Warhammer and Warhammer 40,000 use "Wounds" for hit points.
 Most basic units have only one.
-Large armoured vehicles in WH40K have two to four "Hull Points" that function the same way.
+As of 6th edition vehicles in WH40K have two to four "Hull Points" that function the same way.